 Students are taught by two specialist language teachers.
 The course embraces spoken and written texts in various social contexts.
 The first year is underpinned by the study of linguistic methods: semantics, lexis, discourse, phonology, grammar, graphology and pragmatics.

-AS English Language explores how language can be used in different ways depending on gender, occupation and social status.
+Alongside this, students will also study language in the real world, exploring how language can be used in different ways depending on gender, occupation, status and region.
 Students begin to explore the variations across the English language and uncover the theories behind this.
-There is also an opportunity for students to put their knowledge to creative use, producing a discursive piece based on one of the topics studied.
+There is also an opportunity for students to put their knowledge to creative use, producing creative writing for their Non-Exam Assessment (NEA).

-Paper 2: Dimensions of linguistic variation (40% of A Level)
+Paper 2: Language Diversity and Change (40% of A Level)

-English Literature continually proves to be a popular A Level choice both at Caludon and nationally.
-The course encourages the study of both contemporary and classic texts from a theoretical perspective, as well as allowing students to develop their own enjoyment of a variety of literary genres.
+English Literature continues to be a popular A Level choice at Caludon.
+The course is stimulating and challenging and includes the study of a variety of powerful literary works both past and present from across the world.
 At Caludon, students will study a linear course with examinations at the end of their two years of study.
 A Level English Literature is an ideal qualification for students wishing to study arts-based subjects at undergraduate level and is complementary for careers in teaching, public service and law.